Taumako Traditional Voyaging Culture School

 ~ Revive steady production of fiber and plant cordages

-~ Revive marriage making between people of different islands
+~ Revive marriage-making between people of distant islands

 ~ Assist people of other islands who experience disasters or need help